-- Inquiry or "fact finding": intervention of a third party to facilitate the settlement of the dispute when the international dispute results from a divergence of appreciation on points of fact. - Third party is usually not an individual person or entity but a collective body: the international commission of inquiry. - Intervention of a commission of inquiry, constituted with the agreement of the parties to the dispute, in order to clarify the factual issues by means of an impartial and conscientious examination. - Conventions: list of experts+usually regulate in some detail the procedure to be followed by the commission (adversarial examination of the data submitted in order to establish an impartial determination of the facts). - End of work: preparation of a report, limited to the ascertainment of the facts, which will be delivered to the parties. - The Parties, in the light of the facts established in the report, shall agree on the measures to be adopted to resolve the dispute. - Fact-finding of IO in order to gain a better understanding of a situation or conflict: outside the mechanisms of direct settlement between the parties.
+- Inquiry or "fact finding": intervention of a third party to facilitate the settlement of the dispute when an international dispute results from a divergence of appreciation on points of fact. - Third party is usually not an individual person or entity but a collective body: the international commission of inquiry. - Intervention of a commission of inquiry, constituted with the agreement of the parties to the dispute, to clarify the factual issues by means of an impartial and conscientious examination. - conventions: list of experts usually regulate in some detail the procedure to be followed by the commission (adversarial examination of the data submitted to establish an impartial determination of the facts). - End of work: preparation of a report, limited to the ascertainment of the facts, which will be delivered to the parties. - the parties, in the light of the facts established in the report, shall agree on the measures to be adopted to resolve the dispute. - Fact-finding of IO to gain a better understanding of a situation or conflict: outside the mechanisms of direct settlement between the parties.